You are here

 Group MedicareBlue Rx

-With Iowa Choice or National Choice, you have an option of lowering your health insurance premium by purchasing a Medicare Part D plan – Iowa Group MedicareBlue Rx ($5/$10/20%/45%/33%).
+With Iowa Choice or National Choice, you have an option of lowering your health insurance premium by purchasing a Medicare Part D plan – Group MedicareBlue Rx ($5/$10/20%/45%/33%).

 If you enroll in Iowa Group MedicareBlue Rx ($5/$10/20%/45%/33%), this plan will be your primary coverage for prescription drugs and Iowa Choice or National Choice will provide secondary coverage.
 When you enroll in Iowa Group MedicareBlue Rx ($5/$10/20%/45%/33%), you can significantly reduce your Wellmark premium for either option.

-Iowa Group MedicareBlue Rx Iowa Premium
+Group MedicareBlue Rx Iowa Premium

 The 2022 Iowa Group MedicareBlue Rx Iowa premium is $107.10 per month* per Medicare-eligible individual.